George S. Holzapfel

 - Bachelor of Arts (Economics), University of Washington, Honors include cum laude and Phi Beta Kappa awards

-- Juris Doctor (Law), University of Washington
+- Juris Doctor (Law), University of Washington (focus on business and tax law)

 - Estate Planning and Probate - George’s experience includes advanced estate planning involving preparation of wills and trusts, charitable and family gifts, private foundations, family limited liability companies, as well as revocable living trusts and guardianships.
 He has also structured and implemented Qualified Personal Residence Trusts, Generation Skipping Trusts, Grantor Retained Annuity Trusts, Irrevocable Life Insurance Trusts, and other sophisticated trusts involving many millions of dollars of gifts.
-In addition, George has handled the legal administration of many large and small estates, giving special consideration to post-mortem planning, and tax return preparation and filing.
+In addition, George has also handled the legal administration of many large and small estates, giving special consideration to post-mortem planning, and tax return preparation and filing.

 - Succession Planning for Businesses - As an attorney for many private businesses, George has developed and implemented many succession plans and other plans of reorganization to facilitate the transfer of ownership and control from one generation to the next.
 These transactions require careful attention to corporate, estate planning, tax and other areas of law.
 George strives to structure these transactions to achieve the goals of the parties while at the same time laying the legal foundation for the successful continuation of the business itself.